Matt Olson Player Props: Braves vs. Tigers

 Matt Olson At The Plate

-- Among qualifying hitters in baseball, he ranks 128th in batting average, 41st in on-base percentage, and 24th in slugging.
+- Among the qualified hitters, he ranks 127th in batting average, while his on-base percentage ranks 40th and he is 24th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.